 “All children are artists.
 The problem is how to remain an artist once he grows up.” – Pablo Picasso

 Do you have a nagging or anxious feeling that something is missing in your life?
 How joyful and fulfilled do you feel?
 Many people don’t realize they are seeking satisfaction in ways that never really fulfill them.
 We all have urges toward creativity, although many of us have not learned to recognize those urges and instead channel our energy into other places that do not truly satisfy us.
-We may find ourselves stifling our creativity with distractions like seeking out food, going shopping, turning on the TV, watching a movie, surfing the internet or getting on the cell phone.
+We may find ourselves stifling our creativity with distractions like going shopping, turning on the TV, watching a movie, surfing the internet and social media.

 I have often been aware in my own life that I feel real joy and satisfaction when I create something or express myself freely.
 Sometimes it is when I write poems, others times when I dance, or when I draw or paint.
 Even when I cook, but not just the usual cooking, when I am really creating and innovating, using my creative-intuitive energy.

-Just lying in bed in the middle of the night when I can’t sleep and making sounds and music with my own voice, experimenting, playing freely – is very satisfying and deeply relaxing.
+Just lying in bed before sleep or upon waking and making sounds and music with my own voice, experimenting, playing freely is very satisfying and deeply relaxing.
 Have you ever tried it?
 I also do this sometimes when I am having trouble meditating or I am under stress, I just hum, make sounds and sing notes at random, sometimes while moving and dancing like a crazy, happy child.
 Why not?
 Why not allow yourself such freedom?
 It is amazing how just a few moments of this can change your mood, shake off stress, free up your mind and body.

 Often when I suggest to a client to try drawing or painting they say, “I can’t do that, I can’t draw!”
 This is the most common response.
 I always challenge it as not true.
 Everyone can draw.
 If you can move your body you can draw, paint, sing and dance.
 Only if you are judging yourself and measuring yourself against others can you make such a statement as “I can’t draw or dance.”
 This is not about doing it in a certain way or trying to be like anyone else, in fact that goes against the whole point.
 True creativity comes from within, is individual and authentic.
 It needs to be approached freely, intuitively and experimentally.